vavelysh/MotoApp/README.md

 # Motorsport SofaScore Clone
-A clone of the "Motorsport" section of a [SofaScore](https://www.sofascore.com/motorsport) app written in React and .NET 5
+A clone of the "Motorsport" section from [SofaScore](https://www.sofascore.com/motorsport) app written in React and ASP.NET
 ## Table of Contents
 - [Description](#description)
 - [Motivation](#motivation)